What is Earnest Money?CASAPLORERTrusted & Transparent

 - Inspection Contingency: A home inspection is essential in the home buying process.
 It can reveal problems with the house that you weren’t aware of.
 Depending on the results of your home inspection, you have the right to back out of the transaction if the home requires major repairs.
 In this case, you will get your earnest money deposit back.
 For example, if you were determined to buy a house before, but then the home inspection reveals there is a termite infestation, you are allowed to walk away from the deal.
 The alternative would be to negotiate with the seller a lower price or have them pay for the necessary repairs.

-Earnest money is not refunded if the buyer breaks any of the contingencies in the purchase agreement such as if you miss the deadlines to finance the transaction.
+There are some cases when the earnest money may not be refunded.
+EMD is not refunded if the buyer breaks any of the contingencies in the purchase agreement such as if they miss the deadlines to finance the transaction.

 There are a number of things you can do to make sure that the money put towards your earnest deposit is handled appropriately and to lower the chances of losing your deposit.